bchcohenlab/academic-kickstart/content/authors/faiza-yasin/_index.md

 ---
 # Display name
-title: "Keturah Warner"
+title: "Faiza Yasin"

 # Username (this should match the folder name and the name on publications)
 authors:
-- Name "Keturah Warner"
+- Name "Faiza Yasin"

 # Is this the primary user of the site?
 superuser: false